Alexander Fiske-Harrison: Bullfighting

 An essay on bullfighting for Prospect magazine in September 2008 led Fiske-Harrison to move to Spain to further research the topic.
 He lived, trained and fought alongside matadors including Juan José Padilla, Cayetano Rivera Ordóñez – whose father Paquirri was killed in the ring, and grandfather Antonio Ordóñez the subject of Hemingway's The Dangerous Summer – and Eduardo Dávila Miura of the Miura bull family.
 He wrote about his experiences on his blog The Last Arena: In Search of the Spanish Bullfight.

 Into The Arena: The World Of The Spanish Bullfight

 In 2011, Profile Books published his Into The Arena: The World of the Spanish Bullfight.
 The Sunday Times said that "it provides an engrossing introduction to Spain's 'great feast of art and danger'".

-In answer to Animal Welfare and Animal Rights concerns, the Financial Times said, "it's to Fiske-Harrison's credit that he never quite gets over his moral qualms about bullfighting."